 3 hours lecture (GR or P/NP).
-Recommended preparation: ASL 51 or 51B, and 55A.
-Course is taught in American Sign Language.
+Prerequisites: ASL 51 or 51B.
+Recommended Preparation: ASL 55A.
 Acceptable for credit: UC/CSU.

 Continuation of ASL 55A: History, values, and identity as a cultural group as opposed to disabled; analysis of effects of pathological views and actions on Deaf people; educational issues; ASL literature and written literature by Deaf people.
+Course is taught in American Sign Language.
+0850.00